Users with the Consumer role cannot create new custom properties, but they can use custom properties created by other users.

 Click the Insert Example drop down to view a list of example formulas and insert them into the Formula field.

 Custom properties are temporary for the current report by default if you click Apply.
-To save the custom property permanently for use in other reports and to make it usable by other project members, click Save as Custom Property.
-Clicking Save as Custom Property will take you to an additional window where you can set the Visibility and Editing controls.
+To save the custom property permanently for use in other reports and to make it usable by other project members, click Save.
+Clicking Save will take you to an additional window where you can set the Visibility and Editing controls.

 Use the following functions in the Formula field to modify your custom property: